 What is glyphosate?

-Glyphosate is a man-made chemical.
-It has been patented as a metal chelator, an antibiotic, an anti-parasite, and an antifungal, among other things.
-It’s now mostly used as a weed killer.
-It seems to kill weeds very effectively.
+Glyphosate is a man-made chemical, patented as a metal chelator, an antibiotic, an anti-parasite, and an anti-fungal, among other things.
+Mostly used as a weedkiller today, glyphosate kills weeds very effectively.

 Monsanto is the multi-billion dollar chemical company that brought glyphosate to the market in 1974 under the trade name Roundup.
 Monsanto’s patent on it ran out in the 2000s.
 So instead of just being in Roundup, glyphosate is included in hundreds of other weed-killing chemical formulas made by other companies.
 According to the National Pesticide Information Center, there are over 750 products containing this herbicide.